 Layers Interoperability

-bead maps its corpus and annotation data to the layers linguistic-annotation schema and back losslessly, via didactic lenses (dx.Iso / dx.Lens).
-The forward direction produces faithful, standalone layers-shaped JSON; the reverse reconstructs the exact bead value.
-Because the mappings are lenses, the round-trip is guaranteed by the didactic GetPut/PutGet laws (verified in the test suite with verify_iso / check_lens_laws).
+bead maps its corpus, annotation, and resource data to the layers linguistic-annotation schema and back losslessly, via didactic lenses (dx.Iso / dx.Lens).
+The forward direction produces a faithful, standalone projection built from the canonical layers record models that lairs generates from the layers lexicons; the reverse reconstructs the exact bead value.
+Because the mappings are lenses, the round-trip is guaranteed by the didactic GetPut/PutGet laws (verified in the test suite).

 What is covered